The Linear Point Standard Ruler with DESI DR1 and DR2 Data: DESI Linear Point Measurements and Comparisons

 \section{DESI Linear Point Measurements and Comparisons}

-In this section, we present the linear point measurements for the \bgs, \lrg, and \elg\ targets that were a part of the first and second DESI data release (DR1 and DR2) using two-point correlation functions and covariance matrices presented in \cite{desi2024_iii, desi_dr2_bao}.
+In this section, we present the linear point measurements for the \bgs, \lrg, and \elg\ targets in the first and second DESI data releases (DR1 and DR2) using two-point correlation functions and covariance matrices from \cite{desi2024_iii, desi_dr2_bao}.
 We compare the linear point measurements to BAO measurements made using the DESI template-based BAO fitting pipeline \cite{desi2024_iii, desi2024_v, desi_dr2_bao}.